-7.1.2.
-Events involving Foreign Travel

-No company may organize or sponsor an Event for healthcare professionals that take place outside Malaysia, where the majority of the attendees are Malaysians.
+7.1.2Events involving foreign travel: No company may organize or sponsor an Event for healthcare professionals that take place outside Malaysia, where the majority of the attendees are Malaysians.
 International scientific congresses and symposia that derive participants from different countries are therefore justified and permitted to be hosted in any of the countries that are represented by the delegate.
-(All sponsorship and meeting criteria still applies)

-7.1.3.
-Dissemination of Information of Unapproved Product or Indication
+7.1.3Dissemination of Information of unapproved product or Indication